Code-Institute-Submissions/return-my-coffee/README.md

   - Collision detection has been added to game to create the effect of the frog being hit by a car and/or falling into the water.

-- Animated frogger sprite which users can move across the canvas with their keyboard or with swipe motions on touchscreen devices.
+- The frog is an animated spritesheet, which users can move across the canvas with their keyboard or with swipe motions on touchscreen devices.

   - The frog animation is only activated when the input is registered via keyboard due to limitations with the code.
+I would like to improve on this in the future so that the animations works as desired on **all** devices, not only desktop.

 - Animated Coffee Gif on game canvas - Desktop only